Summer Rae: Early life

 Moinet was born in the New York City suburb of Manhasset, New York.
-Her father is French, while her mother is British.
+Her father is French, while her mother is English.
 She grew up in Raleigh, North Carolina, and attended Enloe High School and East Carolina University in Greenville, North Carolina, where she was a member of the Alpha Delta Pi sorority.

 Football career

 Moinet played with the Chicago Bliss of the Lingerie Football League (LFL) from 2008 to 2011.
 She played as a quarterback and was the team's captain.
 On June 30, 2011, Moinet played in the LFL All-Star Game at Copps Coliseum in Hamilton, Ontario, Canada which was her final game in the LFL.
 She was one of two players in the game from the Chicago Bliss.